poojahooda22/cuberto-clone-nextjs/README.md

 [Next.js Doc]
-The easiest way to deploy y
+The easiest way to deploy